 #4: You get a huge signup bonus.

-Speaking of maximizing, it’s hard to beat a card that offers 60,000 miles worth $600 in travel.
-You can earn this bonus after you spend $3,000 on your card within 3 months of opening an account.
+Speaking of maximizing, it’s hard to beat a card that offers a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 Depending on where you’re traveling and when, $500 could easily be enough to cover a few round-trip domestic flights or one international flight.
 You could use it to stay several nights in a hotel, or to book a train ride across the country.

 And obviously, the bonus can go even further if two spouses sign up for their own cards.
 With two signup bonuses to spend, you could almost pay for a week-long cruise or another inexpensive vacation option in its entirety.

 - Related: Best Credit Card Signup Bonus Offers